 To book Richard Susskind OBE please contact your JLA Agent.

-Independent government and business advisor, author and academic, Richard specialises in that the future holds of legal and professional services.
+Independent government and business advisor, author and academic, Richard specialises in that the future holds for legal and professional services.
 In The Future of the Professions (co-written with his son Daniel) he looks at how technological advances including artificial intelligence could radically change professions from medicine to law to teaching.

 Professor Richard Susskind is an author, academic and independent adviser to professional firms and governments around the world.
 He focuses primarily on the future of professional services and how technology and the digital environment is changing the work of lawyers.
 This has become particularly pertinent with the increasing prominence of artificial intelligence.